KenKundert/inform/doc/user.rst

 sends it to the log file.
 This is used for messages that the user is otherwise unlikely to see because they have no access to the standard output.

+When using notify you may pass in the *urgency* named argument to specify the urgency of the notification.
+Its value must 'low', 'normal', or 'critical' or it will be ignored.

 .. _debug: